EditB/100-days-of-code/r1-log.md

 ## R1D70 - 9/3/18
 - Continued with Ruby on Rails (added index and links to pages to show/edit/return to listing); what we really need is a menu bar....
 - Worked a bit on the Delphi spelling project as well

+## R1D71 - 10/3/18
+- Added a delete function and links to the rails app + did code review on it
+- SPent the whole day @DevopGirls Bootcamp learning AWS